jimbrig/KaaS/2-Areas/Code/SQL/PostgreSQL/SQL - PostgreSQL - Simulate `IIF` From SQL Server.md

 LANGUAGE sql IMMUTABLE;
 ```

-while you can cover all datatypes at once with this polymorphic function, the type needs to be defined or specified using casts.
-A simple iif_sql(8<9,'yes','no') will fail.
+while you can cover all data types at once with this [[polymorphic function]], the type needs to be defined or specified using casts.

+A simple `iif_sql(8<9,'yes','no')` will fail.

 To solve this, you could add an overloaded method to cover this specific case:

 ```SQL
 CREATE OR REPLACE FUNCTION iif_sql(boolean, unknown, unknown) returns text as